hollance/VGGNet-Metal/README.markdown

 4 - Copy `parameters.data` into the `VGGNet-iOS/VGGNet` folder.

-5 - Now you can build the app in Xcode.
+5 - Now you can build the app in Xcode (version 8.0 or better).
 You can only build for the device, the simulator isn't supported (gives compiler errors).

 The VGGNet+Metal source code is licensed under the terms of the MIT license.